OData/v3ProtocolDocument/OData.markdown

 If a client only wants an Action invoke request to be processed when the binding parameter value, an Entity or collection of Entities, is unmodified, the client SHOULD include the 'If-Match' header with the latest known ETag value for the Entity or collection of Entities.
 When presents a Server MUST attempt to verify that the ETag found in the 'If-Match' header is current before processing the request.
 If the ETag cannot be verified or is found to be out of date the server response MUST be '412 Precondition Failed'.

 On success, the response SHOULD be '200 OK' for Actions with a return type or '204 No Content' for Action without a return type.

-TODO: Sample invoke request and response with parameters.
+Example: This request invokes the `SampleEntities.CreateOrder` action using `/Customers('ALFKI') `as the customer (or binding parameter):

+       POST /Customers('ALFKI')/SampleEntities.CreateOrder HTTP/1.1
+       Host: host
+       Content-Type: application/json
+       DataServiceVersion: 3.0
+       MaxDataServiceVersion: 3.0
+       If-Match: ...ETag...
+       Content-Length: ####

+       {
+          "quantity": 2,
+          "discountCode": "BLACKFRIDAY"
+       }

+HTTP Response:
+     HTTP/1.1 204 OK
+     Date: Fri, 11 Oct 2008 04:23:49 GMT

 ### Functions ###
 Functions are operations exposed by an OData server which MAY have parameters and MUST return data and MUST have no observable side effects.